hanielbyu/Assignment-2-ID--MengTeck/README.md

     2. Try to submit the empty form and verify that an error message about the required fields appears
     3. Try to submit the form with an invalid email address and verify that a relevant error message appears
     4. Try to submit the form with all inputs valid and verify that a success message appears.
+1. Sign Up form:
+    1. Go to the "Sign up" page
+    2. Try to submit the empty form, an error message about the required fields appears
+    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
+    4. Try to type password and re enter password, if password word does not match. error message will show
+    5. when trying to input less than 8 characters for password, en error will appear
+    6. When email does not have @, an error message will appear.
+    7. Try to submit the form with all inputs valid and verify that a success message appears.
+1. Sign in form:
+    1. Go to the "Login" page
+    2. Try to submit the empty form and verify that an error message about the fields will appear.
+    3. Try to submit the form with an invalid username or password, an error message will appear
+    4. Try to submit the form with all inputs valid and verify that a success message appears.
 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.